Elie Wiesel: United States

 In 1955, Wiesel moved to New York as foreign correspondent for the Israel daily, Yediot Ahronot.
 In 1969, he married Austrian Marion Erster Rose, who also translated many of his books.
 They had one son, Shlomo Elisha Wiesel, named after Wiesel's father.

+Wiesel developed a close relationship with Menachem Mendel Schneerson, the Lubavitcher Rebbe, with whom he held extended private conversations and corresponded about faith after the Holocaust.
+Wiesel later said that Schneerson convinced him to marry and build a family, after Wiesel had struggled with the idea of rebuilding his personal life following the Holocaust.